-Warning: To prevent personal injury, do not apply more than 10 psi (69 kPa) air pressure with the air spring unmounted.
+Warning: To prevent personal injury, do not apply more than 10 psi (69 kPa) of air pressure to the uninstalled air spring.

 Note: Suspension air springs (front, drive, and tag axles) can be removed without removing the entire axle assembly.